normalize/normalize.github.io/api/proxy.md

 #### Version

-Any version as defined by http://semver.org v2.0.0.
+Any version as defined by http://semver.org.
-You should not include leading `v`s and `=` in single versions Versions can also be git branches and commit SHAs if the remote is accessed via git.
+You should not include leading `v`s and `=` in single versions otherwise a redirect will occur.

+Versions can also be git branches and commit SHAs if the remote is accessed via git and will redirect to the full commit sha.

 ### API End Points